Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-Unlike graph Laplacian regularizer (GLR) that promotes piecewise constant (PWC) signal reconstruction, in this paper we proposed gradient graph Laplacian regularizer (GGLR) that promotes piecewise planar (PWP) signal reconstruction.
-For a graph signal endowed with latent space coordinates, we construct a gradient graph on which to define GLR, which translates to gradient-induced nodal graph (GNG) Laplacian in the nodal domain for regularization.
-For a signal on a manifold graph without latent coordinates, we proposed a fast parameter-free method to first compute latent coordinates.
-We also proposed a fast method to compute an MSE-minimizing tradeoff parameter in a MAP formulation with GGLR regularization.
+Unlike graph Laplacian regularizer (GLR) that promotes piecewise constant (PWC) signal reconstruction, we propose gradient graph Laplacian regularizer (GGLR) that promotes piecewise planar (PWP) signal reconstruction.
+For a graph signal endowed with sampling coordinates, we construct a gradient graph on which to define GLR, which translates to gradient-induced nodal graph (GNG) Laplacian in the nodal domain for regularization.
+For a signal on a manifold graph without sampling coordinates, we propose a fast parameter-free method to first compute manifold coordinates.
 Experimental results show that GGLR outperformed previous graph signal priors like GLR and graph total variation (GTV) in a range of graph signal restoration tasks.